crisp-coder/blackjack/README.md

 # Blackjack
 This is a blackjack game written in c++ for the linux terminal.
-It is currently playable from the command line only.
+It is currently playable from the terminal only.
 It was made as a personal project for boot.dev

 # Disclaimer